matthew-godin/Licode/README.md

 ### Installing Go

-Version go1.18
+Install version go1.18

-This is probably the best resource, you may have to set GOROOT and/or GOPATH if you deviate from the install instructions https://go.dev/doc/install
+This is probably the best resource, you may have to set GOROOT and/or GOPATH if you deviate from the install instructions

+https://go.dev/doc/install

-You also have to install github.com/gorilla/websocket I used go get github.com/gorilla/websocket which is deprecated, maybe try go install instead
+You also have to install github.com/gorilla/websocket.
+I used go get github.com/gorilla/websocket which is deprecated, maybe try go install instead.

 ### Server Installation and Execution